Ruby Wireless Sensor

 Non-volatile memory 256 MB (store the measurement data)

-Signal Processing capability Raw time waveforms, digital filters, data window, FFT spectrum, averaging, simple order extraction, demodulation spectrum required by VDS software
+Signal Processing capability Raw time waveforms, Digital filters, data window, FFT spectrum, averaging, simple order extraction, demodulation spectrum that required by the VDS software

 Data sampling rate 16 kHz, 8 kHz, 4 kHz, 2 kHz, 1 kHz, 500 Hz, 250 Hz, 125 Hz

-• The longest recording duration is roughly 3,900 seconds for single axis, at 16 kHz sampling frequency, or 1,300 seconds for 3-axis.
+Longest recording duration is roughly 3,900 seconds for single axis, at 16 kHz sampling frequency, or 1,300 seconds for 3-axis

 Data transfer